fike/Pragma_header/README.md

 Pragma Header - Chrome/Chromium extension
 =========================================

-Pragma Header is simple extension to added pragma headers in requests http.
+Pragma Header is a simple extension to added pragma headers in HTTP requests.

 Installation
 ------------

-To install, go to Chrome Stora or use extension developer mode Chrome/Chromium.
+To install, go to Chrome Store or use extension developer mode at Chrome/Chromium.

 TODO
 ----

-* Split javascript code of the htm code.
+* Unobtrusive Javascript.
 * Update header without restart chrome/chromium.
 * Fix bug when new header set zero.
-* Create a beatiful designer.
-My designer skill is terrible, so I accept voluntaree. :D
+* Create a beatiful interface.
+My designer skills is terrible, so I accept voluntaree. :D

 Copyright and License